 Whichever way you choose to start investing in real estate, the most important thing you can do is educate yourself.
 While real estate has built wealth for more people throughout history than any other investment, you can still lose everything if you don't know what you're doing.

-Some investors choose to become a real estate agent or even just take real estate license classes.
+Some investors choose to become real estate agents or just take real estate licensing classes.
 However, there are several other resources available to gain the knowledge you'll need to become a successful real estate investor.
-You can even find all of this information right here on Millionacres.
+You can even find all this information right here on Millionacres.

 Growing your real estate empire